iancenry/rss-feed-aggregator/README.md

   - `goose -version`

 ## Migrations
+- Run in the schema folder.
 - Replace `<username>` and `<password>`.
 - goose postgres postgres://<username>:<password>@localhost:5432/rssagg up
-- To check for users sp as to get username - query:
+- To check for users as to get username - query:

 ```sql
 SELECT *
 FROM pg_catalog.pg_user;
 ```

-- After creating queries and schemas - Run `sqlc generate` so that sqlc can generate the go code for the sql files under the sql/queries and sql/schema folders.
+- After creating queries and schemas - Run `sqlc generate` in base so that sqlc can generate the go code for the sql files under the sql/queries and sql/schema folders.

 ## Marshaling